Lightning-AI/pytorch-lightning/docs/source/starter/converting.rst

         def predict_dataloader(self):
             return DataLoader(...)

-Additionally, you can also plugin your dataloaders using one of the following ways:
+Alternatively, you can pass your dataloaders in one of the following ways:

 * Pass in the dataloaders explictly inside ``trainer.fit/.validate/.test/.predict`` calls.
-* Use :ref:`LightningDataModule <datamodules>`.
+* Use a :ref:`LightningDataModule <datamodules>`.

 Checkout :ref:`data` doc to understand data management within Lightning.